GoogleContainerTools/kpt-functions-catalog/functions/go/create-setters/README.md

   - stage
 ```

-Declare the desired array values, wrapped into string.
+Declare the array values, wrapped into string.
+Here the order of the array values doesn't make a difference.

 ```yaml
 apiVersion: v1